FarronF/limerick-council-meetings/meetings/2018/03/21-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 13th February 2018.md

 Scheme referred to above in the current year.
 Members will, of course,

-be consulted in relation to same.---
+be consulted in relation to same.
+---
 7

 **18.**